The application and selection process will include various steps:

 The second document, the Experiment Safety Data Package (ESDP), is a report on all the technical aspects of the experiment rack: size, mass, nature of all the components, resistance to shocks, behaviour in zero-g, electrical requirements, etc. All those aspects will be assessed during the Safety Review (Step B.2.).

-As a conclusion to this preparation phase there will be a workshop at ESTEC (Step B.1.).
+As a conclusion to this preparation phase there will be a workshop at an ESA centre (Step B.1.).
 During this workshop, the teams will present their projects to the Review Board.
-This workshop will include tours of ESTEC and ESA’s European Astronaut Centre (EAC) facilities.
+This workshop will include a tour of the facilities.

 - Documents expected: Scientific Proposal, first version of Experiment Safety Data Package (ESDP)